Behavioral FinanceInvesting in the stock market

 How many millionaires are there in Switzerland?

 How many millionaires are there in Switzerland?
-This question sheds a fascinating light on the distribution of wealth in one of the richest countries.
+The question sheds a fascinating light on the distribution of wealth in one of the richest countries.
 Discover surprising facts and find out how you too could one day join this exclusive circle.

 Read more